 Our range riders are the center point of our Wildlife and Livestock Conflict Prevention Program since 2013.
-Riders travel through herds of cattle at first and last light in effort to increase human presence around livestock and handle cattle in a way that re-kindles the herd instinct.
+Riders travel through herds of cattle at first and last light in effort to monitor livestock and handle cattle in a way that re-kindles the herd instinct.

-By increasing human presence around cattle, riders are able to monitor the herds for sickness and injury, haze predators when necessary, track wildlife in and around areas used by livestock, and find carcasses in a timely manner so cause of death can be accurately determined.
+By monitoring cattle, riders are able to check the herds for sickness and injury, haze predators when necessary, track wildlife in and around areas used by livestock, and find carcasses in a timely manner so cause of death can be accurately determined.

 While with the cattle, riders handle cattle using low stress stockmanship techniques in effort to rekindle the herd instinct. (please refer to The Stockmanship Journal for more information about our methods).
 Riders gather cattle together when possible, keeping calves with mothers and mother cattle with other mother cattle thus making them less vulnerable to predation (similar to the strategy bison use to defend themselves from predators).